NinaHenchy/smarttrack-business-analytics/README.md

 - ✅ **Scalable Architecture** - Grows from single store to enterprise chain
 - ✅ **Modern Web Interface** - Responsive design for desktop and mobile

-## 🏗️ Architecture
+## 🏗️ System Architecture

 The SmartTrack Business Analytics platform is built with a modular, containerized architecture.
-Each component is isolated in its own service but connected through Docker Compose.

 ```mermaid
 flowchart TD
     A[User] --> B[Frontend: Streamlit]